بكالوريوس علوم التصوير التشخيصي الطبي

 IS-IRT 401, Interventional Radiology

-This course is designed to introduce the basic concepts of the functioning and conduction of interventional radiology techniques within the standards.
-This course aims at developing the knowledge and gaining the skills related to interventional Radiology techniques.
-This course serves as an initial platform to persons who would aspire to work in the field of interventional radiology techniques.
+This course is designed to introduce the basic concepts of the functioning and conduction of nuclear medicine techniques within the standards.
+This course aims at developing the knowledge and gaining the skills related to nuclear medicine radiology techniques.
+This course serves as an initial platform to persons who would aspire to work in the field of nuclear medicine techniques.
+This course deals with the basic concepts of medical specialty which involves the application of radioactive substances in the diagnosis and treatment of disease

 Semester – 8

 The course is designed to provide practical training and experiences in the workplace.
-The student is expected to work independently in all areas of the department of radio diagnosis on rotation.
-The students will be required to work independently with minimal supervision and gain mastery of the procedural skills in radiography, radiological special procedures, magnetic resonance imaging, computed tomography scan, nuclear medicine and interventional radiology.
+The student is expected to work independently in all areas of the Department of Medical Imaging on rotation.
+The students will be required to work independently with minimal supervision and gain mastery of the procedural skills in radiography and radiological special procedures.
+They will also be trained to perform basic magnetic resonance and computed tomography scans.
 They will perform the routine radiographic positioning and standard protocols for other imaging modalities and will report for verification to the clinical supervisors.
 They should be able to perform the quality control protocol for each modality on a daily routine procedure.
-The student will also conduct a research study and submit a project report.
+The student will also perform a research study and submit a project report.

 1. The applicant must have completed a minimum of 12 years of school education.